 Plain X-rays and CT scans use X-beam radiation while different scans don’t.
 An X-ray gives you one picture, for example of your chest or a limb.
 A CT scan then again takes many X-rays which are prepared by a PC to give different photos of the body.
-CT scan give far more detailed views, yet they also expose you to much more radiation.
+CT scan gives far more detailed views, yet they also expose you to much more radiation.
 This radiation portion relies upon which portion of the body is being scanned.
-For example, a CT scan of the chest exposes you to 70 times more radiation than normal chest X-ray.
+For example, a CT scan of the chest exposes you to 70 times more radiation than a normal chest X-ray.

 Other kinds of scans, such as ultrasound and MRI scans, don’t use X-rays.
 Ultrasound scans make use of sound waves and MRI scans use magnets.